Native plants within the trial landform rehabilitation program at Ranger Mine

 Ranger uranium mine

 Energy Resources of Australia (ERA) is rehabilitating the Ranger uranium mine in the Northern Territory, Australia.
-We are committed to the successful rehabilitation of Ranger to a standard that will establish an environment similar to the adjacent Kakadu National Park, a World Heritage site.
-We acknowledge the Traditional Owners, the Mirarr people’s, consistent opposition to developing the Jabiluka uranium deposit and restate our full support for ERA’s commitment that the deposit would never be developed without the Mirarr people’s consent.
+We are committed to the successful rehabilitation of the Ranger Project Area to a standard that will establish an environment similar to the adjacent Kakadu National Park, a World Heritage site.
+We acknowledge the Traditional Owners’, the Mirarr people, consistent opposition to developing the Jabiluka uranium deposit and restate our full support for ERA’s commitment that the deposit would never be developed without the Mirarr People’s consent.
 Our utmost priority and commitment is to the rehabilitation of the Ranger Project Area in a way that is consistent with the wishes of the Mirarr people.

 Legacy assets